Alternate Fighter: Expanded

 Thunderous Blow

-Prerequisites: 5th level, Strength of 13
+Prerequisites: 5th-level, Strength of 13

-When you hit a creature with a melee weapon attack, you can expend an Exploit Die to empower your attack with immense force.
-The creature must succeed on a Strength saving throw or take additional damage equal to a roll of your Exploit Die and be knocked back in a straight line number of feet equal
+When you hit with a melee weapon attack, you can expend an Exploit Die to empower your attack with great force, forcing your target to make a Strength saving throw.
+On a failure, it takes bonus damage equal to that Exploit Die and is knocked back in a straight line a number of feet equal to 5 times your Strength modifier.
+Creatures more than one size larger than you have advantage on their saving throw.

 Trick Shot

-Prerequisites: 5th level, Dexterity or Intelligence of 13
+Prerequisites: 5th-level, Dexterity or Intelligence of 13

 As a bonus action, you can expend an Exploit Die to make